mimihuang/VM_practice_register/README.md

 # VM_practice_register

-This Virtual machine is based on someone's simple VM which only supports 3 instructions (LOAD, ADD, EXIT).
+This virtual machine is a register-based VM, and it is based on someone's simple VM which only supports 3 instructions (LOAD, ADD, EXIT).
 I add more instructions such as subctraction, multiplication, division, comparison, and so on.
 I will add jump and some more operations on this VM.